 Since the day after elections, I've been trying to figure out a way to help students understand how amazing the Coleman/Franken election results are.
 2.9 million votes cast and a margin of 206 between the winner and loser!
 That's insane.
 But how to help the Elms share my wonder and awe?

 Today Cathy collected all of the "Base 10" blocks we could find in the school.
 These are centimeter cubes, "longs" of 10 cubes, "flats" of 100 cubes, and then 1,000 cubes.
 We had boxes of them.
-I challenged the Elms to show me 2.9 million cubes -- each cube would represent one vote in the senate election (we reviewed that 2.9 million=2,900,000 using what
+I challenged the Elms to show me 2.9 million cubes -- each cube would represent one vote in the senate election (we reviewed that 2.9 million=2,900,000 using what we had learned earlier.)

 They began by creating a "10,000 long" with 10 of the thousand cubes.
 Good enough.
 I subtracted